drduh/macOS-Security-and-Privacy-Guide/README.md

     /assets/social-.*
     /img/social.*

-Write simple or complex rules for redirection, such as to HTTPS,
+Write simple or complex rules for redirection, such as upgrading connections to HTTPS,

     { +redirect{s@http://@https://@} }
     code.jquery.com